WELCOME TO ENDEAVOUR (SOUTHERN)

 Have a look at what is happening in the Endeavour (Southern) region of Sydney U3A, which meets in the St George area and Sutherland Shire !

 For news on current classes, go to Our Courses or Reports from our Courses.
-The first semester program (2017) for Explorations in Music and Gems of the Silver Screen are available at Our Courses.
+The first and second semester programs (2017) for Explorations in Music and the first semester program for Gems of the Silver Screen are available at Our Courses.
 To look up recent newsletters, go to Newsletters and for earlier articles, Past Events.
 The latest newsletter can also be found on the sidebar along with the current course book and list of committee members.

 News from our Region